7 Ways to Display Commenter Photos on Your WordPress Blog

 Site admins can choose a default avatar for Disqus just like on Gravatar.
 You can use the default silhouette, or you can upload your own custom image and use that.
 It doesn't really matter, but I recommend uploading one that suits your site's themes.

-Change Image on Disqus
+Change Image On Disqus

 It's worth mentioning that Disqus is loaded via JavaScript, and blog comments are not visible in your page source.
 Google can technically scrape JavaScript, but they may not be treated the same as comments that can be seen as part of your page source without JavaScript.